onespacemedia/cms/docs/README.md

 #### FileRefField()

-Provides a widget which allows a user to select a file from the media library.
+FileRefField provides a widget which allows a user to select a file from the media library.

 #### ImageRefField()